PathwayCommons/app-ui/README.md

 Pathway Commons maintains a [Docker Hub](https://hub.docker.com/) image for [app-ui](https://hub.docker.com/r/pathwaycommons/app-ui/) that is automatically built each time a commit is pushed to GitHub.

-To run the GitHub development branch:
+To run the GitHub master branch:

 ```sh
 docker-compose --file docker-compose.yml up --detach
 ```

-Access the app instance at port `9090`.The default configuration declared in `docker-compose.yml` also runs a [rethinkdb](https://hub.docker.com/_/rethinkdb/) image; access the UI at port `8020`.
+Access the app instance at port `9090`.

 Notes:
 - References: